Recently Completed: Interstate 81 S-Curve Safety Improvements Southbound Mile Markers 167.4 to 169.5 Botetourt County

 Public outreach ►

-The proposed safety improvements are intended to reduce conflicts between vehicles and prevent run-off-the-road type crashes.
-The improvements for this project include:
+The proposed safety improvements were intended to reduce conflicts between vehicles and prevent run-off-the-road type crashes.
+The improvements for this project included:

 - Widening the shoulders along the outside lane and in the median between Purgatory Creek and a point approximately 0.24 miles south of the Exit 167 bridge to provide more room for vehicles to recover

 - Applying a treatment to the shoulders and travel lanes to improve roadway traction, particularly in wet and otherwise slick conditions

 - Closing and removing the southbound off ramp at Exit 167 (Buchanan) to reduce speed differentials, conflict points and lane changes associated with exiting vehicles

 - Applying enhanced pavement markings to improve nighttime and wet roadway visibility